theleftwich/profile-blank-image-fixer/README.md

 1. Make sure you have a local copy of the blank default png.

 2. Edit add-blank-profile-image.js by specifying that local path.
+(The script is commented.
+The variables section is at the top.)
 3. In iMacros, run add-blank-profile-image.js.

 4. Coffee break.